Pam writes about DIY projects—everything from home decorating to recycling/upcycling and more!

 Lay pressed and sewn top piece of the cat cage quilt centered onto the previously cut mattress pad batting.
 Smooth hands over the top of the quilt.

 Turn quilt and batting over so batting is facing up.
 Hand baste the top and batting together close to the edge of the batting.
 When hand basting is complete, trim any excess fabric with scissors so the edges are even.

-Cut out Backing Material
+Step 8: Cut Out the Backing Material